 Full fees, including all miscellaneous and incidental fees, are due and payable by October I for the Fall semester and February I for the Spring semester.
 Summer Session fees are due by the end of the first day following the Add/ Drop period.
-When a deadline occurs on a weekend or statutory holiday, the deadline will be the next working day www.uleth.ca/bridge c.
-Deductions from Student Loans, Bursaries and Scholarships
+When a deadline occurs on a weekend or statutory holiday, the deadline will be the next working day.